wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 For how to actually develop the step class please refer to *"Custom Steps Development"* chapter.

-To be able to be ran the classes must be autoloadable, that is, they should be provided by a Composer package that registered [autoload mechanism](https://getcomposer.org/doc/01-basic-usage.md#autoloading) for them in `composer.json`.
+To be able to be ran the step classes must be autoloadable, more on this below.

 ### Replacing default steps

-Replace an existing default step is not different from adding a custom step where the step "slug" matches the name of the default step (see the table at the beginning of this page to read default steps slugs).
+Replace an existing default step is not different from adding a custom step where the step "slug" matches the slug of the default step (see the table at the beginning of this page to read default steps slugs).

 For example: